VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch08/chapter08_policy_gradients_complete.md

 5. **Modern methods**: PPO (trust regions), SAC (entropy + Q-learning), and RLHF (LLM alignment) all build on the REINFORCE foundation, adding variance reduction and constraint handling.

-**Next Chapter:** Off-Policy Evaluation (Chapter 9) addresses the data efficiency problem by learning from logged data without live interaction—critical for production e-commerce where A/B tests are expensive.
+**Next Chapter:** Off-Policy Evaluation (Chapter 9) addresses the data efficiency problem by learning from logged data without live interaction---critical for production e-commerce where A/B tests are expensive.

 ---